Guest007/Rosenfox/About-config_Short_manual_en-US.md

 http://kb.mozillazine.org/Network.prefetch-next

 Allow remote DNS.
 This preference controls whether DNS lookups for SOCKS v5 clients happen on the client or on the proxy server.
-To bypass your default DNS-server, switch to:
+To bypass your default DNS-server (if proxy or another remote server is ON), switch to:

     network.proxy.socks_remote_dns=true